nikhilfaldu/Prodigy_Intership/PRODIGY_WD_04/README.md

 ## Technologies Used

-My personal portfolio <a href="https://mridul0703.vercel.app/" target="_blank">mridul.app</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio  which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.